sonerxdev/SensorAppMVVM/README.md

 # Flutter MVVM Sensor App
-#### -  The app is making POST and GET request and getting data from response.
+#### - I was developed the app for control the some sensors in the factory.
+The app making POST and GET request and getting data from response.
+Also it has clean and understandable architecture.

  ### The app is coding with:

  #### -MVVM Design Pattern